 All organizations must continue to operate with lawful authority and exercise good judgment.
 Government institutions will need to apply the principles of necessity and proportionality, whether in applying existing measures or in deciding on new actions to address the current crisis.

 The Couples In Step therapists, Irene and Lori are registered in two Ontario colleges: the Ontario College of Social Workers and Social Services Workers and the College of Registered Psychotherapists of Ontario.
-COVID-19 is posing unprecedented ethical challenges to these colleges as well and the input given by these professional bodies with respect to privacy has been a bit confusing and unclear.
+COVID-19 is posing unprecedented ethical challenges to these colleges as well and the input given by these professional bodies with respect to privacy has been confusing and unclear.
+All of us, therapists, clients, professional organizations etc are confused and unclear about the impact of COVID-19.

 April, 2020: Video therapy at Couples In Step

-I’ve been pleased over the years with how OWL has carefully and deliberately added features to it’s system that takes into account best practices when practices when it comes to client confidentiality.
+I’ve been pleased over the years with how OWL has carefully and deliberately added features to it’s system that takes into account the Canadian legalities pertaining to mental health infrastructure.
 Given that all businesses, including Couples In Step, are under significant stress during this COVID-19 time, Couples In Step will remain with OWL and sign on to the online video feature as soon as it becomes available in OWL.

-I did switch my online video option from VSee to Zoom as Zoom appears to be the more stable platform at this time.
+I did, for now, switch from Vsee to Zoom as my primary video platform, as Zoom, despite the recent press related to zoombombing still appears to be a good choice at this time.
 Zoom has written about how it’s platform addresses Canada privacy laws.

 Stay tuned!
 Things are evolving rapidly.